lyssphacker/talks/flexible-systems-power-of-generic-operations/flexible-systems-power-of-generic-operations.md

 ### [Programming Organizational Theories](slides/36-programming-organizational-theories.png)

 There are all these things that people believe are the right thing to do things is.
-54:30
+I have lots of friends who will tell me you whip the programmer until he does it right.
+This is the Dijkstra theory.
+Then there are people who say that object-oriented programming is clearly right way to do everything, or functional programming - maybe, I like it, I enjoy programming that way.
+54:52